xUnderGame/PSoP/README.md

 # PSoP
-The public PSoP Github repository.
+The public PSoP Github repository, this was made in 3 days as a fun project.